 As a school we have a very positive approach to all types of behaviour with a clear reward and sanction system that is followed by all staff and pupils.
-If a child has behavioural difficulties, a Child Success Plan is written in collaboration with the child to identify the specific issues, put relevant support in place and set targets.
+A behaviour plan will be written in collaboration with the child and parents to identify specific issues, put relevant strategies and support in place and set targets.
+This plan is reviewed regularly to ensure that the provision is appropriate and effective.

-Children in Nursery must be signed in and out at each session by a named carer.
-Children in Reception - Year 6 are met by a member of staff on the door from 8:45am.
+Children from Nursery - Year 6 are met by a member of staff at their entrance door from 8:45am.

 Staff are available at the entrances each morning to accompany children to class if necessary and to take messages from parents.

-Attendance of every child is monitored on a daily basis by the admin team and family worker.
+Attendance of every child is monitored on a daily basis by the admin team and family workers.
 Lateness and absence are recorded.
 Individual support can be provided to children and their families by one of the family workers.

 Playtimes are supervised by teachers and teaching assistants with at least two adults on duty on each yard.

 Lunchtimes are supervised by lunchtime support assistants and teaching assistants.
 The class teacher accompanies their class out to the playground at the end of the day and can arrange to hand the child directly to their parent/carer.

 Occasionally a child will need alternative arrangements and this can be organised with the family team.